 Stem cell therapy treatments

 Stem cells are used to treat degenerative spinal disease, an approach sometimes called regenerative medicine.
-At Apex Pain Specialists we offer a wide variety of Stem Cell Therapy treatment options for patients who choose to explore that rout.
+At Apex Pain Specialists we offer a wide variety of SC Therapy treatment options for patients who choose to explore that rout.

 Alternative medicine can drastically improve the quality of life of a spinal stenosis suffering patient.